djraivis/rai.run/README.md

 ## Tutorial

-Watch how I built this website on YouTube:
+Watch how craftzdog built this website on YouTube:

 [![tutorial thumbnail](./docs/tutorial-thumb.jpg)](https://youtu.be/3_JE76PKBWE)